Set0z/Enabling-Remote-Desktop-with-Whitelist/README.md

     - Right-click on `setup.bat` and select "Run as administrator".

 2. **Respond to the prompt when executing a script.**
-    - If prompted to execute a script, type `R` to allow execution.
+    - When prompted to execute a script, type `R` to allow execution.

 ---